getimg.ai

 What is Image to Image?

 Image to Image is a powerful feature in getimg.ai's AI Generator that allows you to use an existing image as a starting point to create variations of it that are more or less (depending on your chosen settings) similar to the original.
-It’s available in both the Essential and Advanced modes.
+It’s available in both the Essential (for getimg.ai's styles and FLUX.1 [dev]) and SD modes.

 Let’s say you are an artist who created an amazing realistic portrait.
 To make the most of it, you can use the Image to Image feature to quickly turn it into a: